arashtajdar/laravelAPI/README.md

 ### Necessary improvements :

+- Avoid using eloquent inside controller (it's sample, and I used them inside for now)
 - feature tests can be extended.
 - Documentation can get improved.
 - Docker and related files need improvements.